kritiksoman/GIMP-ML/README.md

 * Torch Hub fork: https://github.com/valgur/neural-colorization
 * License:
    * [GNU GPL 3.0](https://github.com/zeruniverse/neural-colorization/blob/pytorch/LICENSE) for personal or research use
-   * :x: Commercial use prohibited
+   * Commercial use prohibited
    * Model weights released under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
 * Based on fast-neural-style:
    * https://github.com/jcjohnson/fast-neural-style
    * License:
       * Free for personal or research use
-      * :x: For commercial use please contact the authors
+      * For commercial use please contact the authors
    * https://cs.stanford.edu/people/jcjohns/papers/eccv16/JohnsonECCV16.pdf
    * J. Johnson, A. Alahi, and L. Fei-Fei, “Perceptual Losses for Real-Time Style Transfer and Super-Resolution,” in *Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics)*,